moq-wg/moq-transport/draft-ietf-moq-transport.md

 : A Client or Server.

-Producer:
+Publisher:

-: An endpoint sending media over the network.
+: An endpoint that sends tracks.

-Consumer:
+Subscriber:

-: An endpoint receiving media over the network.
+: An endpoint that subscribes to and receives tracks.

+Original Publisher:

+: The first publisher of a given track.

+End Subscriber:

+: A subscriber that independently initiates a subscription.

+Relay:

+: An entitly that is both a Publisher and a Subscriber, but not the Original Publisher or End Subscriber.

+Upstream:

+: In the direction of the Original Publisher

+Downstream:

+: In the direction of the End Subscriber(s)

 Transport session: